Jopp-gh/Obsidian-Dune84/Wiki/Pictures.md

 ```
 ![I-10](https://user-images.githubusercontent.com/48620536/223212661-17a473b1-8151-4aac-b558-42c7fafe59a1.jpg)

-**Options**: Configure height and width under `Style Settings>Pictures>Zoom Pictures`
+**Options**: Configure height and width, see **Style Settings>Pictures>Image Wall**

-the more pictures you put in a picture wall, the more you will get a seamless board.
-To remove empty spaces and get a neat-looking picture wall, see (see **Style Settings>Dune>Pictures>Image Wall**) and adjust sliders accordingly.
-Keep an empty line between each line of pictures.
+the more pictures you put in a picture wall, the more your picture wall will look seamless.
+To remove empty spaces and get a neat-looking picture wall, (see **Style Settings>Dune>Pictures>Image Wall**) and adjust H/W sliders accordingly.
+Remember to keep an empty line between each line of pictures.

 <br>